I am currently working as a Postdoctoral Research Associate with Professor Charles Vincent.

-I completed my undergraduate degree in Psychology at Downing College, University of Cambridge.
+I completed my undergraduate degree in Experimental Psychology at Downing College, University of Cambridge.
 Following this I taught Mathematics in a challenging secondary school in the West Midlands before completing an MSc in Clinical Psychology at the University of Leiden in the Netherlands.
-In 2015 I started working as a Research Assistant at the University of Oxford with an NHS organisation called the Oxford Patient Safety Collaborative.
-I started my DPhil in October 2017 which is due to finish in the summer of 2021.
+I then worked for two years as a Research Assistant at the University of Oxford with an NHS organisation called the Oxford Patient Safety Collaborative.
+I completed my DPhil here in the Department of Experimental Psychology in the summer of 2021.

-My research focuses on healthcare at home.
-Increasingly complex healthcare procedures are now carried out by patients and families in their home.
-Families carry out routine nursing tasks such as measuring vital signs and wound care, as well as more complex procedures such as artificial feeding and mechanical ventilation.
+In my DPhil research I explored how to improve training and support for families who care for children with complex medical needs at home.
+Increasingly complex healthcare procedures are now performed by patients and families at home.
+Families carry out routine nursing tasks such as measuring vital signs and wound care, as well as more complex procedures such as tube feeding and mechanical ventilation.
 Many of these tasks were once exclusively the responsibility of healthcare professionals on hospital wards.

-I am currently working with parents, paeditricians and nurses in the hospital and community to develop a set of videos for families new to caring for a child with a gastrostomy (a type of feeding tube).
-The videos teach parents how to care for the gastrostomy, what to do if problems arise and share advice and tips from more experienced families.
-Colleagues at the John Radcliffe hospital are also piloting simulation training with families (hands-on practice with 3D-printed models and equipment).
+I worked with parents, paeditricians and nurses in the hospital and community to develop a set of videos for families new to caring for a child with a gastrostomy (a type of feeding tube).
+The videos help educate families, enpower them and support them emotionally.
+More information about the project is available here: https://www.oxstar.ox.ac.uk/more/supporting-parents

 Reen G. et al, (2021), Journal of Evaluation in Clinical Practice